Banou26/sacha/README.md

 Sacha is a media string parser and more, for filenames, torrent names, or any sort of strings that represent a media name/metadata through a string and formats everything neatly for you.

-## Anime relations
-This library make use of Taiga's https://github.com/erengy/anime-relations list to try and infer as accurate episode number as possible.

 ## Examples:

 Sacha can parse all sorts of formats: